Eyelid Surgery and Blepharoplasty

 • APRASSA (Association of Plastic, Reconstructive & Aesthetic Surgeons of South Africa)

-Understanding the Risks of Cosmetic Surgery in Cape Town
+Understanding the Risks of Cosmetic Surgery

 • Infection